MPNet: Masked and Permuted Pre-training for Language Understanding

 Based on the above example, we can derive Table~\ref{tab_obj_percent}, which shows how much conditional information is used on average to predict a masked token in each pre-training objective.
-We assume all the three objectives mask and predict the same amount of tokens ($15\%$), following the common practice in BERT~\citep{devlin2019bert} and XLNet~\citep{Yang2019XLNet}\footnote{XLNet masks and predicts 1/7 tokens, which are close to $15\%$ predicted tokens.}.
-As can be seen, MLM conditions on $85\%$ tokens and $100\%$ positions since masked tokens contains position information; PLM conditions on all the $85\%$ unmasked tokens and positions and $15\%/2=7.5\%$ masked tokens and positions\footnote{PLM is actually a language model, which predicts the $i$-th token given the previous $i-1$ tokens.
-Therefore, the number of tokens can be leveraged on average is $(n-1)/2$ where $n$ is number of predicted tokens.}, resulting in $92.5\%$ tokens and positions in total.
-MPNet conditions on $92.5\%$ tokens similar to PLM, but $100\%$ positions like that in MLM thanks to the position compensation.
+We assume all the three objectives mask and predict the same amount of tokens ($15\%$), following the common practice in BERT~\cite{devlin2019bert} and XLNet~\cite{Yang2019XLNet}\footnote{XLNet masks and predicts 1/7 tokens, which are close to $15\%$ predicted tokens.}.
+As can be seen, MLM conditions on $85\%$ tokens and $100\%$ positions since masked tokens contains position information; PLM conditions on all the $85\%$ unmasked tokens and positions and $15\%/2=7.5\%$ masked tokens and positions\footnote{PLM predicts the $i$-th token given the previous $i-1$ tokens autoregressively.
+Therefore, the number of tokens can be leveraged on average is $(n-1)/2$ where $n$ is the number of predicted tokens.}, resulting in $92.5\%$ tokens and positions in total.
+MPNet conditions on $92.5\%$ tokens similar to PLM, and at the same time $100\%$ positions like that in MLM thanks to the position compensation.